andrewacashner/hearingfaithms/chapters/chapter-2.md

 is seen in purity."
 Any attentive listener could hear these juxtapositions and abrupt shifts in rhythmic patterns, though only the musicians themselves would likely have recognized the dark--light symbolism in the notation.
+[@Kendrick:Jeremiah, 36]

 `(insert float 'figure 'Galan-Oigan-coloratio)`
 <!-- cite Kendrick on darkness coloratio symbolism -->